ahmed-ismail49/ahmed-ismail49/README.md

 ### ✅ To-Do List Application

-A C++ application for organizing and managing daily tasks with support for adding, updating, viewing, and deleting tasks using file handling techniques.
+A C++ application for organizing daily tasks with support for adding, updating, viewing, and deleting tasks using file handling techniques.

+---

 ## 🎯 Areas of Interest